Who will treat you?

-Your Clinical Nurse Specialist has been specifficaly trained to work with cancer patients.
+Your Clinical Nurse Specialist has been specifically trained to work with cancer patients.
 He or she will be your main link to your MDT and will be your first point of contact for any questions or concerns you have.

 If you are undergoing radiotherapy treatment for your cancer, your Radiographer will be responsible for planning, delivering and monitoring this part of your care.

 You may also come into contact with other allied healthcare professionals and support staff who can help you through your treatment, and with elements of your recovery.
 These can include social workers, financial advisors and hospital chaplaincy, or healthcare workers such as dieticians, physiotherapists, occupational therapists, and speech/language/swallowing therapists.
-Your GP will also be kept up to date on your treatment, and will offer support where he/she can.
+Your GP will also be kept up to date on your treatment, and will offer support where they can.

 Being diagnosed and undergoing treatment for cancer can be of great concern and a worrying time, but your medical team will be behind you every step of the way to help you get through it.